-41162 Fundamentals of Biomedical Engineering Studio A6cp; 1 x 3hrs, block with at tutorial
+41162 Fundamentals of Biomedical Engineering Studio A6cp; 1 x 3hrs with tutorials if needed.

 Requisite(s): 41160 Introduction to Biomedical Engineering